mdtraj/mdtraj/docs/hdf5_format.rst

 Design Goals
 ~~~~~~~~~~~~

-In storing MD trajectory data for the for purposes including building
+In storing MD trajectory data for the for purposes including very large
-MSMs, there are a few design goals.
-(1) The trajectories should be small
+scale analysis, there are a few design goals.
+(1) The trajectories should
-and space efficient on disk.
+be small and space efficient on disk.
 (2) The trajectories should be fast to
 write and fast to read.
 (3) The data format should support flexible read
 options.
 For instance, random access to different frames in the
 trajectory should be possible.
 It should be possible to easily query the